 Delete a catalog

-When you delete an Apache Iceberg REST catalog from the Google Cloud console, the system unregisters the metadata management endpoint from the Lakehouse runtime catalog.
+When you delete a catalog (such as an Apache Iceberg REST catalog or Apache Hive catalog), the system unregisters the metadata management endpoint from the Lakehouse runtime catalog.

 Before you begin